Critic's Notebook

 Stone Disciple

 Sometimes it only takes two people to come up with a good idea, especially when they’re stoned.
-Denver’s Stone Disciple is a self-described “two-piece noisy doom outfit” that doesn’t let a lack of members hold it back when it comes to creating munchie-inducing metal.
+Denver’s Stone Disciple started as a self-described “two-piece noisy doom outfit” that didn’t let a lack of members hold it back when it comes to creating munchie-inducing metal.

 You get the idea.